prajwalc22/auto-commit/README.md

 # AutoCommit

-A simple script that commits contributions to github  when executed.
+A simple shell script that commits contributions to github  when executed.